Mike Goodman: Early life, gambler and casino employee

 Goodman was born in Rochester, New York.
 By one account, he was already gambling with dice at eight years of age.
 Growing up he worked as a waiter at Cohen's Kosher Restaurant on Joseph Avenue in Rochester.

 He came under the tutelage of Pat Mangin, a well-known professional gambler in the Rochester area.
 Goodman began working as a professional gambler himself around the early 1930s.

-After he was married in 1940 to Francesca Scorza of Rochester, Goodman's son Michael J. was born in 1942.
-He and his wife had three children in total.
-Goodman worked for gambling clubs along the East Coast, and the family moved several times, from New York City to Washington, D.C., to Hollywood, Florida, changing locations when gambling became illegal in a place.
+After he was married in 1938 to Lillian Goodman (née Gordon) of Rochester, Goodman's son Michael J. was born in 1942.
+He and his wife had three children in total--Gail and James, in addition to Michael J. Goodman worked for gambling clubs along the East Coast, and the family moved several times, from New York City to Washington, D.C., to Hollywood, Florida, changing locations when gambling became illegal in a place.
 Goodman also worked in locations such as Saratoga Springs, New York and Hot Springs, Arkansas, typically being employed as a club's "house man".

 Subsequently Goodman and his family moved to Las Vegas, Nevada, where the legality of casino gambling was firmly established, and they settled down there.
 By 1963 he was pit boss at the Dunes Hotel and Casino on the Las Vegas Strip.
 It was a position he would hold for a number of years.